Cdaprod/Cdaprod/README.md

 # Welcome to David's Personal GitHub Wiki! 👋

 Welcome to the personal GitHub Wiki of David Cannan!
-Here, you'll learn more about me, my coding journey, and my love for Markdown, among the many other topics I see on a regular basis (today we’re covering markdown 😂).
+Here, you'll learn more about me, my coding journey.
 I hope you enjoy getting to know me better and find some useful information along the way.
 Please, make yourself at home!

 ## About Me